Skip to content

 escalate_on_fail: false

-Use exec phases to verify that critical external actions actually happened — things like “was the code pushed?” or “does the PR exist?” — where an agent’s self-report isn’t reliable enough.
+Use exec phases to verify that critical external actions actually happened — things like “was the code pushed?” or “was the changelog updated?” — where an agent’s self-report isn’t reliable enough.
 Exec phases must have at least one command and cannot have max_iterations.

-A hug phase pauses the pipeline for human review.
+A HUG configuration pauses the pipeline for human review.
+Use type: gate with agent: hug and a nested review: block.
 Instead of an AI agent rendering the verdict, a real person reviews the work on a web-based review page and decides the outcome.

 - name: human-review